czankel/libai/README.md

 ## Building unit tests

-Grid Tensor comes with a set of unit tests.
+LibAI comes with a set of unit tests.
 They can be built setting the BUILD_TEST variable:

 ```
 cmake -B $BUILD_DIRECTORY -DBUILD_TEST=1